 Add pops of colors to a gray day

 When the weather is lousy, the sky is gray, the landscape is snow-white, color is very appreciated.
 To lift the mood of the people around me and my own mood I like to wear some color on those days.
 Most of my winter dresses are in neutral colors.
-My Eli Tahari sheath is the dress with the brightest color in my closet.
+The sheath in today’s look is the dress with the brightest color in my closet.
 I not only love its bright color, but also how the neckline is cut.

 Example how to color block